 |Checks “Are we building the product right”?||Checks “Are we building the right product”?|

 |This is done without executing the software.||Is done with executing the software.|

 |Involves all the static testing techniques.||Includes all the dynamic testing techniques.|

 |Examples include reviews, inspection, and walkthrough.||Example includes all types of testing like smoke, regression, functional, systems and UAT.|

 ISO / IEC 12207:2008

 |Verification Activities||Validation Activities|

-|• Prepare the test requirements documents, test cases, and other test specifications to analyze the test results.|
+|Requirement verification involves a review of the requirements.||Prepare the test requirements documents, test cases, and other test specifications to analyze the test results.|

-|Design Verification involves reviews of all the design documents including the HLD and LDD.||Evaluate that these test requirements, test cases and other specifications reflects the requirements and is fit for use.|
+|Design Verification involves reviews of all the design documents including the HLD and LDD.||Evaluate that these test requirements, test cases, and other specifications reflect the requirements and is fit for use.|

 |Documentation Verification is the Verification of user manuals and other related documents.||Test for error messages and in case of any error, the application is terminated gracefully.
 Tests that the software meets the business requirements and is fit for use.|

 Verification and validation are two different KPAs at maturity level 3